rombrew/phobia/doc/HardwareDesign.md

 ```

 Each half-bridge consists of two MOSFETs controlled by a gate drivers with a
-specified dead-time `ZT`.
+specified dead-time `DT`.
 Depending on the direction of the current flow during
 the dead-time the actual voltage on half-bridge may be different.
 The amount of
-uncertainty in the output voltage `dU` expressed as follows:
+uncertainty in the output voltage `DTu` expressed as follows:

 ```
-	       2 * ZT * DC_link_voltage
+	        DT * DC_link_voltage
-	 dU = ---------------------------
+	 DTu = ----------------------
 	                dT

 	           |
 	           |